Guidance for the pharmaceutical industry on applying for a marketing authorisation.

 An MA must be renewed five years following initial authorisation.

-Details about how to apply for a renewal can be found on the Apply to renew a marketing authorisation for a veterinary medicine page.
+Details about how to apply for a renewal can be found on the Apply to renew a marketing authorisation for a veterinary medicine guidance page.

 If you wish to make any changes to your MA you will need to submit a variation application to the VMD.

-Details about how to apply for a variation can be found on the Apply to change a marketing authorisation for an animal medicine page.
+Details about how to apply for a variation can be found on the Apply to change a marketing authorisation for an animal medicine guidance page.

 UK Public Assessment Reports (UKPARs)

 In most cases a public assessment report (PuAR) will be available on the Product Information Database (PID).
 The SPC, label text, and a post authorisation assessment (PAA) document will also be available.
 The PAA lists all applications conducted on a product since initial authorisation.

-For centrally authorised products, the SPC and PuAR will be available on the EMA website.
+For Exceptional MAs and Copycats, only the SPC and PAA will be available on the product information database.